farhadi/cuckoo_filter/README.md

 ## Implementation

-In this implementation, filter data is stored in an atomics array, which is a fixed-size mutable array of 64 bits integers.
+In this implementation, filter data is stored in an atomics array, which is a fixed-size mutable array of 64-bit integers.
 By using atomics we can have fast and concurrent access to the filter for both reads and writes.

-To be able to update fingerprints atomically, this implementation only allows fingerprint sizes of 4, 8, 16, and 32 bits, so that multiple fingerprints can fit in a single 64 bits atomic integer.
+To be able to update fingerprints atomically, this implementation only allows fingerprint sizes of 4, 8, 16, 32, and 64 bits, so that multiple fingerprints can fit in a single 64-bit atomic integer.

 In a Cuckoo Filter for each element, there are two buckets where it can be inserted.
 To insert an element when there is an empty slot available in one of the two buckets, we